mattermost/docs/source/install/config-proxy-nginx.rst

 5. Restart NGINX.

+  On Ubuntu 14.04 and RHEL 6.6:

   ``sudo service nginx restart``

+  On Ubuntu 16.04 and RHEL 7.1:

+  ``sudo systemctl restart nginx``

-6. Verify you can see Mattermost thru the proxy.
+6. Verify that you can see Mattermost thru the proxy.

   ``curl http://localhost``